acamargo/rd-custom-fields/README.md

     Follow the instructions on https://wiki.postgresql.org/wiki/Detailed_installation_guides

-  * After your the server is up and running, create a new PostgreSQL role to be used by the application
+  * After the server is up and running, create a new PostgreSQL role to be used by the application

     ```
     $ createuser -P rd-custom-fields